 We ask members to make a financial contribution that is significant for them because we believe that solving our biggest problems takes time and commitment of resources.
 In return, members can expect the opportunity to engage at many different levels and will enjoy benefits such as: invitations to member-only events, educational briefings on timely issues, connections to social change leaders and organizations, and invitations to participate in strategy discussions.

-Progress Alliance of Washington includes three separate entities to maximize our impact: Washington Progress Fund, a 501(c)3 charitable organization; Washington Progress Alliance, a 501(c)4 social welfare organization; and Voter Action, a political action committee.
+Progress Alliance of Washington operates two independent, affiliated entities to maximize our impact: Washington Progress Fund, a 501(c)3 charitable organization and Washington Progress Alliance, a 501(c)4 social welfare organization.
 We ask members to consider contributing to both entities.
 For more on how to donate, see our Donate page.
 Washington Progress Alliance is also affiliated with Voter Action, a political action committee.